-“Striking historic manor house outside Kandy, converted into a small luxury boutique hotel with infinity pool”
+“Striking historic manor house outside Kandy, converted into a small luxury boutique hotel with an infinity pool”

 From the outside it's an impressive building, striking in its simplicity with white arches, pillared verandas and rooms set around a central courtyard.
 Inside, it's comfortably furnished with Dutch colonial antiques, sepia photographs, hand-woven silks and claw-foot baths.
 Peace and quiet abound, broken only by Buddhist chanting from a nearby monastery and the colourful parrots that dart from tree to tree.

-With just 9 calm, elegant bedrooms and friendly, efficient hosts, you'll be well looked after.
+With just 9 calm, elegant bedrooms, friendly hosts and personal butlers, you'll be well looked after.
 Explore the lush jungle gardens, spot birds and butterflies, and cool down in the large infinity-edge pool overlooking the surrounding paddy fields.
 Take a tuk-tuk into Kandy to visit the botanical gardens and the famous Temple of the Tooth (the hotel's English-speaking staff can assist you with your plans) and return for afternoon tea or a cocktail and dinner on the veranda.

 - Incredibly peaceful location away from the hustle and bustle of Kandy's congested centre

 - Beautiful freshwater infinity pool overlooking vibrant paddy fields and the jungle (many small hotels in Kandy don't have a pool)

 - The mature botanical gardens that surround the hotel attracts all sorts of colourful birdlife and butterflies

 - Every room has a personal butler who will arrange excursions and onward travel

 - Only accepts children over 12 years old